ArturoDent/find-and-transform/README.md

 <br/>

->  What are &nbsp; **`"words at cursors"`**? &nbsp; In VS Code, a cursor next to or in a word is a selection (even though no text may actually be selected!).
+>  Important:  &nbsp; What are &nbsp; **`"words at cursors"`**? &nbsp; In VS Code, a cursor next to or in a word is a selection (even though no text may actually be selected!).
 This extension takes advantage of that: if you run a command with no `find` arg it will treat any and all "words at cursors" as if you were asking to find those words.
 Actual selections and "words at cursors" can be mixed by using multiple cursors and they will all be searched for in the document.
 This is demonstrated in some of the demos below.

 <br/>